Nigerian forces raid Islamist base in Kano, 1 killed

 Suicide car bombers targeted the offices of This Day newspaper in Abuja and in Kaduna last week, killing at least four people and demonstrating the sect's continued ability to carry out coordinated strikes.

-(Additional reporting by Mike Oboh and Camillus Eboh in Abuja; Writing by Tim Cocks; Editing by Michael Roddy)
+(Additional reporting by Mike Oboh and Camillus Eboh in Abuja; Writing by Tim Cocks; Editing by Diana Abdallah)

 DUBAI Iranian President Hassan Rouhani will visit Oman and Kuwait on Wednesday, state media reported, in his first visit to the Gulf Arab states since taking power in 2013.